-Fake guacamole recipe uses zucchini instead avocado to make a delicious sauce that replicates almost perfectly the most famous mexican sauce.
+This Fake Guacamole Recipe uses zucchini instead avocado to make a delicious sauce that replicates almost perfectly the most famous mexican sauce.

-You won’t believe how identical it taste and how easy is to make, specially for those -like me- who lives outside Mexico and finding good avocados is really hard.
+You won’t believe how identical it taste and how easy is to make, specially for those -like me- who lives outside Mexico and finding good avocados is a true challenge.

 What is fake guacamole sauce?

 This sauce was born in Mexico taquerías (taco stands) many years ago; but just recently took all over internet revealing its true face: The avocado sauce that serves with your tacos isn’t really made with avocados.